shigarikosong/shigarikosong.github.io/docs/filter-tag-rules.md

 When adding or changing tags, check `tag-config.js` first.
 Do not duplicate the same order arrays or label maps in individual UI scripts.

+For `roleOrder`, `tag-config.js` is the source of truth for the desktop and mobile filter panel display order.

 When adding or changing tag buttons, add these attributes whenever possible:

 - `data-filter-group`